alan-turing-institute/data-safe-haven/docs/processes/provider-overview.md

 Almost all data at the baseline UK government OFFICIAL classification is likely to be Tier 2, as well as a large proportion of data at the OFFICIAL-SENSITIVE [COMMERCIAL] classification.

 All pseudonymised [Personal Data](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/key-definitions/what-is-personal-data/) under the GDPR that is not [Special Category Personal Data](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/lawful-basis-for-processing/special-category-data/) is Tier 2.
 Note that pseudonymised data is Personal Data under the GDPR.
 While anonymised data is not considered Personal Data under the GDPR, in practice it is extremely difficult (if not impossible) to guarantee that data is truly anonymous.
-Therefore, unless we are **absolute** confident in the anonymisation process, we consider all data related to living individuals as Personal Data under the GDPR.
+Therefore, unless we are **absolutely** confident in the anonymisation process, we consider all data related to living individuals as Personal Data under the GDPR.

 ### Tier 3

 Tier 3 Environments are used to handle, combine or generate personal data, excluding personal data where there is a risk that disclosure might pose a substantial threat to the personal safety, health or security of the data subjects (which would be Tier 4).

 This also includes pseudonymised, synthetic or anonymised information generated from personal data, where we have only weak confidence that the personal data cannot be re-identified.

 Tier 3 Environments are also used to handle, combine or generate information, including intellectual property, which is sensitive in commercial, legal, political, or national security terms.
 This tier anticipates the need to defend against compromise by attackers with bounded capabilities and resources.